-- Submit a high-resolution professional headshot for publicity use by PSNA/NFP (NOTE: selfies or phone camera photos are not acceptable)
+- Submit a high-resolution (minimum 300 dpi – JPEG format) professional headshot for publicity use by PSNA/NFP (NOTE: selfies or phone camera photos are not acceptable)

-Application can only be submitted via website (application form below).
+- Application can only be submitted via website

 - Within one year, recipients must agree to send a thank you note to NFP’s board of trustees (c/o NFP) for NFP promotional purposes.

-- As able, scholarship recipients are asked to “pay their gratitude forward” through one or more of the following means to advance the nursing profession:
+- As able, scholarship recipients are asked to consider “paying their gratitude forward” through one or more of the following means to advance the nursing profession:

-- Making an unrestricted financial gift to NFP; and/or
+- Making an unrestricted financial gift to NFP

 - Upon graduation, provide NFP with your year of graduation and updated contact information.
 This will be used by NFP when sending invitations and information.